|

 selection event at the Science Centre in Glasgow between 4 May and 15 May 2011.

 Caroline Brownlee and Jessie Liddon from the Scottish Pistol Association produced the star performances from the Scots contingent at the annual InterShoot Air Weapons event in The Hague.
 Their third and second places in the Women's Air Pistol and Women's Junior Air Pistol respectively led the way but highly notable mentions must go to Jamie Hodgson and Fiona Park who competed for their country in Air Rifle on a self-funded basis and gained valuable international experience.
-"Compared to domestic competitions InterShoot was a very high

 The Sands/Alloa Rifle Club in Kincardine will be the venue for this event on 26th February.
 For more information and details on how to enter, contact Ian Henderson.